Super-Protocol/docs/docs/developers/deployment_guides/python/exec_result.md

 --solution solution.json --data input-1.json --data input-2.json
 ```

-<Highlight color="red">//Какой дата оффер из маркетплейса можно добавить в эту строчку? Датасет 16 это speech recognition</Highlight>

 An order ID is generated upon execution.

 ## Check Order Status

-You can check the order status using that ID in the following [command](/developers/cli_commands/orders/get):
+You can check the order status using the [Marketplace GUI](/developers/marketplace) or the SPCTL [command](/developers/cli_commands/orders/get):

 ```
 ./spctl orders get <order_ID>
 ```

-When the status turns to `Done` proceed to the next step.
+When the status turns to `Done`, proceed to the next step.

 ## Receive Result

-Retrieve the result with the following [command](/developers/cli_commands/orders/download-result):
+Retrieve the result using the [Marketplace GUI](/developers/marketplace) or the following [command](/developers/cli_commands/orders/download-result):

 ```
 ./spctl orders download-result <order_ID>